This feature allows you to view your educational path, if you enrolled in previous years

 1. Knowledge and Understanding

-The goal of the courses is to provide students a rigorous intellectual foundation of the cellular and molecular pathogenesis of human disease.
+The goal of the courses is to provide students with a rigorous intellectual foundation of the cellular and molecular pathogenesis of human disease.
 Appreciate how most human diseases are linked with molecular or cellular dysfunction.
 Students should be able to articulate basic disease mechanisms that can underlie an identified pathology.

 2. Applying Knowledge and Understanding